minio/dsync/README.md

 * Support up to a total of 4000 locks/second for maximum size of 16 nodes (consuming 10% CPU usage per server) on moderately powerful server hardware.
 * Lock requests (successful) should not take longer than 1ms (provided decent network connection of 1 Gbit or more between the nodes).

 Usage
 -----

+### Exclusive lock

-Here is a simple case showing how to protect one resource
+Here is a simple case showing how to protect a single resource (drop-in replacement for `sync/mutex`):

 ```
 import (
-    "github.com/minio/dsync
+    "github.com/minio/dsync"
 )

-func locksSameResource() {
+func lockSameResource() {

     // Two locks on same resource
 	dm1st := dsync.NewDRWMutex("test")